-i) To develop robust environmental and socio-economic baselines against which management strategies can be designed and the success of outcomes evaluated.
-Environmental baselines should include: defining the natural dynamics of reef islands and high island shorelines (erosion, accretion patterns and island migration rates) at a range of timescales; the health and status of island ecosystems (e.g. coral reefs, water quality) and water resources; and resolution and recognition of the critical inter-linkages between island biophysical systems that maintain landforms and support human populations.
-Socio-economic baselines should provide an understanding of current human uses and impacts and their impacts and the values or forces which drive them.
+- i) To develop effective management strategies for islands through classification by the socio-economic, cultural, and ecosystem-based characteristics not only of the islands themselves but also their surrounding environments. - ii) To develop robust environmental and socio-economic baselines against which management strategies can be designed and the success of outcomes evaluated.
+Environmental baselines should include: defining the natural dynamics of reef islands and high island shorelines (erosion, accretion patterns and island migration rates) at a range of timescales; the health and status of island ecosystems (e.g., coral reefs, water quality) and water resources; and resolution and recognition of the critical inter-linkages between island biophysical systems that maintain landforms and support human populations.
+Socio-economic baselines should provide an understanding of current human uses and impacts, and their impacts and the values or forces which drive them.

-- ii) To better resolve the outlook or future changes in local island landforms and ecosystems, that may be expected to arise from the combination of human uses and impacts and the effects of global environmental change. - iii) To develop comprehensive strategies to manage the threats to island biophysical systems that allow communities to co-exist with the natural dynamics of islands.
-Such management strategies should also aim to maintain the life-supporting capacity and natural dynamism of islands and their associated ecosystems; reflect the diversity of island types; recognize the complex interaction of island biophysical systems (people, land, water, ecology); and embrace a broad range of practical management solutions that comprise land use and resource planning as well as hard and soft engineering tools. - iv) To identify, design and implement alternative adaptation strategies that are sensitive to the natural dynamics of island biophysical systems. - v) To implement, monitor and evaluate ecosystem-based management plans for island biophysical systems through effective implementation of the Regional Oceans Policy and 'Pacific Oceanscape'.
+- iii) To better resolve the outlook or future changes in local island landforms and ecosystems that may be expected to arise from the combination of human uses and impacts and the effects of global environmental change. - iv) To develop comprehensive strategies to manage the threats to island biophysical systems that allow communities to co-exist with the natural dynamics of islands.
+Such management strategies should also aim to maintain the life-supporting capacity and natural dynamism of islands and their associated ecosystems; reflect the diversity of island types; recognize the complex interaction of island biophysical systems (people, land, water, ecology); and embrace a broad range of practical management solutions that comprise land use and resource planning as well as hard and soft engineering tools. - v) To identify, design and implement alternative adaptation strategies that are sensitive to the natural dynamics of island biophysical systems. - vi) To implement, monitor and evaluate ecosystem-based management plans for island biophysical systems through effective implementation of the Pacific Oceanscape.